LinShiwei/RingProgressView/README.md

 - It's nicer to setting a suitable frame, dotCount and dotRadius.

 - If you don't want to show the ring inside the dot ring, you can set `hasRing:false` in the `setting` method.

+- RingProgressView's backgroundColor is `UIColor.clear`, so you can add it to any scene.